 Next, it’s time to write the questions.
 It’s a good idea to plan your questions and options out beforehand.
 That way the process of typing out questions takes very little time.

-Since the purpose of my quiz is to determine the quiz takers’ Pinterest personality, I asked questions about the way she uses Pinterest.
-I tried to keep the answers short, sweet and precise.
+I ask questions about the way she uses Pinterest and tried to keep the answers short, sweet and precise.

 The cool thing about questions is that you can use an image for the question (between the question and answers) and in answers.